isc-projects/bind9/doc/arm/reference.rst

    See the description of ``zone-statistics`` in :ref:`options`.

 ``server-addresses``
-   Only meaningful for static-stub zones.
+   This option is only meaningful for static-stub zones.
 This is a list of IP addresses to which queries should be sent in recursive resolution for the zone.
-   A non empty list for this option will internally configure the apex NS RR with associated glue A or AAAA RRs.
+   A non-empty list for this option internally configures the apex NS RR with associated glue A or AAAA RRs.

-   For example, if "example.com" is configured as a static-stub zone with 192.0.2.1 and 2001:db8::1234 in a ``server-addresses`` option, the following RRs will be internally configured.
+   For example, if "example.com" is configured as a static-stub zone with 192.0.2.1 and 2001:db8::1234 in a ``server-addresses`` option, the following RRs are internally configured:

    ::